-The event log holds a maximum of 30 events.
+This log holds a maximum of 30 events.
 After the log reaches 30 events, older events are erased to make room for newer ones.
+To clear an event from the log, press and hold the Quick Start key while the event is displayed.

-Each event log entry contains the following information:
+The event log (sometimes referred to as an error log) contains the following information: